 - Calculate the costs of homeownership, including property taxes, insurance, maintenance, and association fees, if applicable.

-- Contact a CBDFW sales associate who can help you through the process.
+- Contact a REALTOR affiliated with CBDFW who can help you.